williamcotton/webdsl/README.md

 # WebDSL

-WebDSL is an experimental domain-specific language and server implementation for building web applications with integrated PostgreSQL database support.
-It provides a declarative way to define websites with layouts, pages, styles, and API endpoints.
+WebDSL is an experimental domain-specific language and server implementation for building web applications with integrated PostgreSQL, Lua, jq, and mustache.
+It provides a mainly declarative way to define websites with pages and API endpoints.

+## Examples

+### API Endpoint

 ```webdsl
 website {